chaudharydeepanshu/pdf_manipulator/README.md

 ## Package description

-A flutter plugin for easy pdf manipulations.
+A flutter plugin for easy pdf manipulations such as merging, splitting, rotating pages, removing pages, reordering pages.

-Note 1: This package is using iText7 for pdf manipulations and it uses its AGPL LICENSE.
+Note: This package is uses iText7(AGPL LICENSE) for providing pdf manipulations.

-Note 2: This package currently supports only Android native URIs of files not absolute file paths and to get the Android native URIs of files you can use [pick_or_save](https://pub.dev/packages/pick_or_save) plugin.

 ## Features

-- Merge pdfs using Android native URI.
+- Merge pdfs using.
-- Split pdfs using Android native URI.
+- Split pdf using.
+- Rotate pdf pages.
+- Delete pdf pages.
+- Reorder pdf pages.
+- Rotate, Delete, Reorder pdf pages at the same time for more efficiency.

 ## Getting started